Take the High Road: Production and changes

 The main writer was series creator Don Houghton with many early scripts written by actor Michael Elder, who played Dr Wallace in the show.
 Until 1986, the series broadcast for 40 weeks of the year, with a break in the first quarter of the year.
-Themes broadly reflected a nostalgic view of Scottish highland culture through relationships between crofters and villagers, the gentry and an estate manager (or 'factor').
+Themes broadly reflected a nostalgic view of Scottish highland culture through relationships between crofters and villagers, the gentry and an estate manager (or 'factor').It aired in Sri Lanka.

 Dramatic use was made of the external threats of commercialisation, tourism and redevelopment.
 Historically one family had owned the estate, the village and neighbouring crofts and farms.
 The series begins with their struggle to resist plans to convert Glendarroch into a leisure resort for wealthy tourists.
 In 2005, this scenario was echoed when Donald Trump bought and decimated an Aberdeenshire estate to build a controversial golf resort.

 In March 1990, the series was revamped to appeal to a younger audience which jarred with the sense of authenticity of a Scottish village.
 Within six months, the changes were considered successful and enabled stronger story lines and the introduction of new characters.

 Take the High Road was the only soap for the ITV network which was not made by one of the "Big Five" companies.
 (Note: The so-called "Big Five" of the ITV network were, at that time, Central, Granada, LWT, Thames and Yorkshire.)
 This helped to give Scotland an identity on the network and also provide sufficient revenue to help STV to produce more programmes for ITV and Channel 4.